-From 2018 Statistics will be available as a minor and Postgraduate subject.
-Students interested in Undergraduate Statistics should consider the Data Analytics major.
+Statistics is available as a minor and postgraduate subject.
+Students interested in undergraduate Statistics should consider the Data Analytics major.

 Postgraduate diplomas provide the opportunity for continuing professional development in the same area as an original degree.
 A postgraduate diploma can often lead to a masters degree.

 Studying Statistics at the University of Waikato will help you to become a critical decision maker in industry.
 You'll know how to collect and analyse data to lead organisations to informed decisions rather than just hunches or guesses.

 - Applied Linguistics

 - Digital Business

 - Environment and Society